-Spondylothoracic dysostosis is a condition characterized by the malformation of the bones of the spine and ribs.
+Spondylothoracic dysostosis is a condition characterized by malformation of the bones of the spine and ribs.
 The bones of the spine (vertebrae) do not develop properly, which causes them to be misshapen and abnormally joined together (fused).
 The ribs are also fused at the part nearest the spine (posteriorly), which gives the rib cage its characteristic fan-like or "crab" appearance in x-rays.
-Affected individuals have short, rigid necks and short midsections because of the bone malformations.
-As a result, people with spondylothoracic dysostosis have short bodies but normal length arms and legs, called short-trunk dwarfism.
+Affected individuals have short, rigid necks and short torsos because of the bone malformations.
+As a result, people with spondylothoracic dysostosis have short bodies but normal-length arms and legs, called short-trunk dwarfism.

-The spine and rib abnormalities cause other signs and symptoms of spondylothoracic dysostosis.
-Infants with this condition are born with a small chest that cannot expand adequately, often leading to life-threatening breathing problems.
-As the lungs expand, the narrow chest forces the muscle that separates the abdomen from the chest cavity (the diaphragm) down and the abdomen is pushed out.
+The spine and rib abnormalities, which are present from birth, cause other signs and symptoms of spondylothoracic dysostosis.
+Infants with this condition have small chests that cannot expand adequately, often leading to life-threatening breathing problems.
+As the lungs expand in the narrow chest, the muscle that separates the abdomen from the chest cavity (the diaphragm) is forced down and the abdomen is pushed out.
 The increased pressure in the abdomen can cause a soft out-pouching around the lower abdomen (inguinal hernia) or belly-button (umbilical hernia).

 Spondylothoracic dysostosis affects about one in 200,000 people worldwide.
 However, it is much more common in people of Puerto Rican ancestry, affecting approximately one in 12,000 people.